lnbits/lnbits/lnbits/extensions/watchonly/README.md

    - see [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#account-discovery) for more details
    - same `xPub` will always generate the same addresses (deterministic)
  - when a `Wallet Account` is created, there are generated `20 Receive Addresses` and `5 Change Address`
-   -  this limits can be change from the `Config` page (see `screenshot 1`)
+   -  the limits can be change from the `Config` page (see `screenshot 1`)
    - regular wallets only scan up to `20` empty receive addresses.
 If the user generates addresses beyond this limit a warning is shown (see `screenshot 4`)

 ### Scan Blockchain
- - when the user clicks `Scan Blockchain`, the app will go over the previous address list (for each account)
+ - when the user clicks `Scan Blockchain`, the wallet will loop over the all addresses (for each account)
    - if funds are found, then the list is extended
    -  will scan addresses for all wallet accounts
- - the search is done on the client-side (using the `mempool.space` API). `mempool.space` has a limit on the number of req/sec, therefore it is expected for the scanning to start fast, but slow down as more HTTP requests have to be re-tried
+ - the search is done on the client-side (using the `mempool.space` API). `mempool.space` has a limit on the number of req/sec, therefore it is expected for the scanning to start fast, but slow down as more HTTP requests have to be retried
- - addresses can also be rescanned individually form the details section (`Addresses` tab) of each address
+ - addresses can also be rescanned individually form the `Address Details` section (`Addresses` tab) of each address

 ### New Receive Address
  - the `New Receive Address` button show the user the NEXT un-used address
    - un-used means funds have not already been sent to that address AND the address has not already been shared
    - internally there is a counter that keeps track of the last shared address
-   - it is possible to add a `Note` to each address, in order to remember when/with whom it was shared
+   - it is possible to add a `Note` to each address in order to remember when/with whom it was shared
+   - mind the gap (`screenshot 4`)

 ### Addresses Tab
 - the `Addresses` tab contains a list with the addresses for all the `Wallet Accounts`
    - only one entry per address will be shown (even if there are multiple UTXOs at that address)
    - several filter criteria can be applied
    - unconfirmed funds are also taken into account
+   - `Address Details` can be viewed by clicking the `Expand` button

 ### History Tap
  - shows the chronological order of transactions